 Though the 'Stansted Express' departures are listed in their own separate column on the far right.

-The details of the trains are also listed in departure orders, so that the next train to leave is constantly moving to the left, so working out which platform your train will be leaving from can require some patience.
+The details of the trains are also listed in departure order, so that the next train to leave is constantly moving to the left, therefor working out which platform your train will be leaving from can require some patience.

 You’ll have a less-stressful travel experience if you aim to at Liverpool Street, ready with ticket in hand, 10 – 15 minutes before your train will be departing.